 In the village we can visit Santa Maria’s Church, go down the narrow and full of history streets of the historic quarter or discover Organyà’s Homilies, one of the oldest literary texts written in catalan language.

-Apart from its proximity to La Seu d’Urgell and Andorra, Organyà is a good starting point for make routes such as Santa Fe, Dolmens or Font Bordonera; visit neighboring villages like Fígols, Cabó or Montanissell or do adventure sports, like paragliding from the Cogulló mountain, to the north of the municipal district.
+Apart from its proximity to La Seu d’Urgell and Andorra, Organyà is a good starting point for make routes such as Santa Fe, Dolmens or Font Bordonera; visit neighboring villages like Fígols, Cabó or Montanissell or do adventure sports, like climbing or paragliding from the Cogulló mountain, to the north of the municipal district.